 Allantoin is an ingredient added to cosmetics and lotions.
 It is derived from the comfrey plant and is used as a skin protector and softener.

 Alpha Hydroxy Acids (AHA’s) are naturally occurring substances found in foods like apples, sugarcane, and sour milk.
 They dissolve the sticky lipids that hold cells together and can penetrate deep into the skin to loosen clingy bonds (and clogged pores).
-As the top layers of skin are loosened and released, a smoother complexion is guaranteed.
+As the top layers of skin are loosened and released, the complexion becomes smooth and soft.
+Alpha hydroxy acids make aging skin appear more youthful.
 Glycolic acid from sugarcane acts very quickly and very deeply, but can be irritating.
 Lactic acid from sour milk works slower and is a gentle alternative.
 Tartaric acid from grapes, malic acid from apples, and citric acid from lemons are all effective.
 The difference is in the ph.
 A lower ph (around 2.5) works quicker.
 A higher ph (between 3 and 4) has a moisturizing effect.

 Alpha Tocopherol is an antioxidant that protects the body from free radicals (harmful by-products of cell metabolism).
 Alpha Tocopherol is found in wheat germ, nuts, seeds, eggs, organ meats, oats, and olives.
 It helps prevent sterility, improves circulation, promotes longevity, helps prevent blood clots, prolongs the life of red blood cells, strengthens capillary walls, helps the body to utilize vitamin A, contributes to healthy skin, makes hair shiny, and helps maintain the integrity of cell membranes.